MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 ![image](images/me-data-types-power-query-desktop-locale.png)

-This **Locale** setting is important as based on the chosen value, Power Query will interpret the value before defining a data type.
+This **Locale** setting is important for importing text values as based on the chosen value, Power Query will interpret the value before defining a data type.

 For example, imagine that we have our Locale set as English (United States), but one of our columns from one of our csv files has dates in the UK format day/month/year as shown in the next image: